stevekinney/stevekinney.net/src/courses/figma/component-properties.md

 If you want to hide away most of the complexities of a component away from anyone using it, then you can go to the main component and select "Simplify all instances".
 This will reduce the number of knobs that someone gets to (or, has to) fiddle and allows you to keep things _simple_.

+> [!NOTE] Simplifying Won't Protect You
-> [!NOTE] Simplifying an instance will hide layers, but **anyone with the ability to edit** the design file will still be able to edit those layers.
+> Simplifying an instance will hide layers, but **anyone with the ability to edit** the design file will still be able to edit those layers.

 ![Simplifying component instances](../../assets/figma-simplify-component-instance.gif)